Platorian/cisco/obsidian/Kali/Docs/Concepts/Reporting and Communication/Analyzing the Findings and Recommending the Appropriate Remediation Within a Report/Lab - Recommend Remediation Based on Findings.md

 ---

-What is your suggested fix for the **Operating System End-of-Life** vulnerability?
+**Q.** What is your suggested fix for the **Operating System End-of-Life** vulnerability?

+**A.** Update to the current supported version of the operating system and plan a means of keeping the OS up to date in the future.

-What is your suggested fix for the **Directory indexing found** vulnerability?
+**Q.** What is your suggested fix for the **Directory indexing found** vulnerability?

+**A.** Add a blank index page in each web-accessible directory or disable the feature in the web server configuration file.

-What is your suggested fix for the **Cleartext Transmission of Sensitive Information via HTTP** vulnerability?
+**Q.** What is your suggested fix for the **Cleartext Transmission of Sensitive Information via HTTP** vulnerability?

+**A.** Use encryption protocols such as SSL/TLS or HTTPS to ensure data is encrypted in transit.

-What is your suggested fix for the **Missing “HttpOnly” Cookie Attribute (HTTP)** vulnerability?
+**Q.** What is your suggested fix for the **Missing “HttpOnly” Cookie Attribute (HTTP)** vulnerability?

+**A.** Tag cookies with the HttpOnly flag which tells the browser that this particular cookie should only be accessed by the server.

-What is your suggested fix for the **anti-clickjacking X-Frame-Options header is not present** vulnerability?
+**Q.** What is your suggested fix for the **anti-clickjacking X-Frame-Options header is not present** vulnerability?

+**A.** Send the proper X-Frame-Options in HTTP response headers that instruct the browser to not allow framing from other domains.
+Employ defensive code in the UI to ensure that the current frame is the most top level window.

 ---

 # Reflection

-Why is it important to use multiple methods to find vulnerabilities and misconfigurations in web servers?
+**Q.** Why is it important to use multiple methods to find vulnerabilities and misconfigurations in web servers?

+**A.** Because not all vulnerability scanners use the same methodologies to uncover vulnerabilities.
+To get the most complete view of the device, it can be necessary to use multiple scanning tools.

+---

+**Q.** A vulnerability scan of the Pixel Paradise network discovered a **Missing "HTTPOnly" Cookie Attribute (HTTP)** vulnerability.
+What should you recommend be done to mitigate this vulnerability?

+**A.** The **Missing "HTTPOnly" Cookie Attribute (HTTP)** vulnerability can be mitigated by configuring the server to tag cookies with the HTTPOnly attribute so that cookies can only be accessed by the server.